Introduction

 - Test the Fit and Function:

-- Open and close the door multiple times to check that the latch engages smoothly and the handle operates without resistance.
+- Open and close the door multiple times to check that the latch engages smoothly and the handle operates without issues.

-- Make adjustments to the latch or strike plate as needed for a perfect fit.
+- Make any necessary adjustments to the latch or strike plate for a perfect fit.

 Common challenges include aligning the latch with the strike plate and ensuring the handle is level.
-To address these, take your time with measurements and pilot hole drilling, frequently checking alignment with a level.
+To resolve these, take your time measuring and drilling pilot holes, checking alignment frequently with a level.
 Make small adjustments to avoid overcorrection.

 Properly aligning and securing the door hinges is a critical step in the installation process of a screen door.
 Misaligned hinges can cause the door to hang unevenly, leading to functionality issues and potential damage.
 This section will guide you through the precise steps needed to ensure your screen door hinges are perfectly aligned and securely fastened, enhancing both the door’s performance and its longevity.